owenchanghao/hackathon-lightgbm/README.md

 # Hi!ckathon 2023

 The main document for the hackathon is *hackathon.ipynb*.
-The model and the pre-processing steps are separated in ** and **.
+The model and the pre-processing steps are separated in *model.ipynb* and *preprocessing.ipynb*.

 ## Background